 Your analysis should answer the following questions:

-If any of these factors changed, you might have to rerun your analysis and make adjustments.
+If any of these factors change, you might have to rerun your analysis and make adjustments.